drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 `range(N)` gives the integers from 0 until $N - 1$ (inclusive).
 ```

-It is also possible to pass two values as inputs so that we have a different lower bound:
+It is also possible to pass two values as inputs so that you have a
+different lower bound:

 ```{code-cell} ipython3
 tuple(range(4, 10))
 ```

-It is also possible to pass a third value as an step size:
+It is also possible to pass a third value as a step size:

 ```{code-cell} ipython3
 tuple(range(4, 10, 3))